idmillington/gnoam/README.md

     [change-description if 0 < change <= 5] -> modest gains
     [change-description priority 0] -> challenging circumstances

-and ready for more complex tasks
+and scalable to more complex tasks

     [root] ->
         This is the story of how I fell in love with